ipalai/SpinningClusters/README.txt

 * Test_6 contains simulations where I isolate preformed clusters from simulations in Test_5, and allow for folding.

+* Test_7 contains simulations where I isolate a big preformed cluster from Test_2 and perform mechanical tests on it.

 ------------------------------
 * starred folders are named Test, but they actually contain production run, used in the data analysis.